Tuxedolphin/python_chess_engine/README.md

 1. The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page) for all of the amazing information about creating a chess engine.
 2. The [PESTO evaluation function](https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function) which I edited slightly to create the evaluation function used.
-3. The [CHess Engine in Python Series](https://www.youtube.com/watch?v=EnYui0e73Rs&list=PLBwF487qi8MGU81nDGaeNE1EnNEPYWKY_) by Eddie Sharick which I took reference from whenever I am stuck or was looking for inspiration.
+3. The [Chess Engine in Python Series](https://www.youtube.com/watch?v=EnYui0e73Rs&list=PLBwF487qi8MGU81nDGaeNE1EnNEPYWKY_) by Eddie Sharick which I took reference from whenever I am stuck or was looking for inspiration.